 In the last chapter we saw how negative charges can screen the electric field generated by positive charges and vice versa.
-We assumed we can put these charges wheever we want.
+We assumed we can put these charges whenever we want.
 Let's see how these charges appear and distribute in metals and semiconductors and how the screening effect works in these materials.
+In this chapter we assume the dielectric constant is the same everywhere.

 The density of electrons in metals is extremely high.
 However, for